rinnocenti/innocenti-openlock/README.md

 <img src="https://github.com/rinnocenti/innocenti-openlock/blob/main/imgs/readme02.png" width="70%" height="70%">
 If you have a lock trap, set the damage and the actions in this item in detail tab.
 If you select an **Action Type** it will recognize this trapped lock, if empty it will consider that there are no traps.

+## How to Use - For Doors
+It works the same way as looting, but ideally, use a transparent actor next to the door so that the player can use it as a target. when unlocking a lock if the coordinate door is locked, it will open automatically.

+If using thieves' tools, the door goes from locked to closed.
+If you use force, the door goes directly to the open state.

 #### Enable Lock/Trap
 feat to function as locks need to activate the module on the item.

+#### Wall Coordenates
+Enter the number of the door coordinates, see the door coordinates field in the wall layer (something like 1100,1200,1000,1100), if any coordinate (or other text) is entered here, the system will recognize it as a door instead of a loot.

 #### Item Key Name
 if you want this lock to have a key, fill with the **exact** name of the item you want to use as a key for that lock.